SandwichGouda/Data/Data.md

 Haproxy is what Antonin uses at Rezel for the hosting-gateway reverse-proxy.
 It is not as easy to use as Caddy...

+## LaTeX

+## TeX Live

+- TeX Live is a LaTeX distribution.
+MiKTeX is another one.
+Both provide the `pdflatex` command.

 ## Other

 ### Experience gathered from different projects